 Recruit and provide training to warehouse workers

-Enhance logistics, delivery procedures, and systems concerned with the shipping of finished goods to customers.
+Enhance logistics, delivery procedures, and systems for processing finished goods to customers.

 Address complaints and queries of customers

 Develop and execute plans to maintain the necessary stock levels at the lowest cost

 Oversee the product's pickup or delivery

 Execute and monitor the plans, strategies and policies for buying, storage, and distribution

 Do negotiations with suppliers in areas of cost, quality, and delivery.

 Operate recording systems to track supplies and finished goods to ensure timely re-stocking and re-ordering of raw materials

 4. Procurement Manager Job Description In Australia